Open positions

 Before joining

-This section collects some information about life in Sweden and about how we work, that can be useful if you are interested in joining the lab.
+This section collects some information about life in Sweden and about how we work, that can be useful if you are interested in joining the lab as a PhD student or postdoc.

 Working and living in Sweden